VincentGau/hakuCoin/README.md

 - `http://{node}/full_chain` to view all blocks.
 - `http://{node}/mine` to store all pending transaction in a new block add the block to the blockchain, which is the so-called mining.
 - `http://{node}/resolve` to apply the consensus algorithm, determine which chain should be authoritative, in this case, the longest chain is used.
+- `http://{node}/wallet` to apply for a new wallet.
+Including key pair and address.
 - Post data to `http://{node}/transact` to claim a new transaction, the transaction should be broadcasted to all nodes in the network.
+- Post data to `http://{node}/transact_safe` to claim a new transaction in the safe mode (with transaction digest and signature), the transaction should be broadcasted to all nodes in the network.
 - Post data to `http://{node}register_nodes` to join the network, the request should be sent to all _other_ nodes in the network.

 ### Register nodes to the network
 Nodes info are configured in `local_config.py` by default.
 We can also add nodes to the network manually.